|1. 2 Pieces Military Lensatic Sighting Compass||2. Eyeskey Multifunctional Military Lensatic Tactical Compass||3. Cammenga 27CS Lensatic Compass|

 2 Pieces Military Lensatic Sighting Compass

-This lens comes in 2 pieces and in 2 different colors: camouflage and military green.
-Every set has a green lanyard for hanging the compasses, a good quality pouch and an easy to follow instruction manual.
+This lens comes in 2 pieces and in 2 different colors: camouflage and US military green.
+Every set has a green lanyard for hanging the compasses, a high quality pouch and an easy to follow instruction manual.
 All these items are portable and easy to use.

-The compass is manufactured out of engineering metal which makes it shockproof, water resistant and sturdy.
+The compass is manufactured out of engineering metal which makes sure it’s shockproof, water resistant and sturdy.
 It is perfect for use in tough conditions and terrain and extreme weather conditions.
 It is resistant to extreme temperatures and has been tried and tested to perfection.

-It has an illuminating dial with glowing characters which makes it very easy to use at night time.
+It has an illuminating dial with glowing characters that glow in the dark which makes it very easy to use at night time.
 Since the dial is fluorescent, it needs to be exposed to sun light for a reasonable time for the illumination to work its magic at night.

 The metal body is strong and foldable.
 The floating compass dial comes with a 360 degrees graduation, varying rangefinders, measurement conversion table and adjustable prism.